openMF/web-app/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to Reproduce

 Please add as much detail as possible to reproduce the error/issue.
-Don't assume the reader knows anything about the Mifos X Web App.
+Don't assume the reader knows anything about the Mifos® X Web App.

 ## Expected Behaviour